WilliamLa59/WebMockups/space-tourism-website-challange/README.md

 I created this in React, and was mainly practice for the utilization of Components and Hooks as well as general practice for HTML and CSS.

   Things I did wrong:

   - Crew page has multiple different states for things like crew name, role, and bio.
 (Fixed this in later components by using state objects)
   - The CSS is all in one file.(Should learn a CSS compiler for the future. navigating through the CSS file was a nightmare.)
   - Using float most of the time. fine at certain points but finicky to work with.
 (Learned to use flex and flex-direction in the later stages of development, way easier).
-- Uniformity in CSS, my units are all over the place.
+  - Uniformity in CSS, units are all over the place.
 Started with em, moved to %s, then ended with mostly rem. (pick one unit and stick with it)